-Although the application of the notion of incommensurability to scientific theories can be traced back at least to LeRoy and Ajdukiewicz in Poincaré's conventionalist tradition (Oberheim 2005), we have chosen to focus on the more modern notions of incommensurability.
-The entry is organized around and limited to the 1962 popularisations of the concept of incommensurability by Kuhn and Feyerabend and those ideas that directly influenced their developments of the notion.
-First, Kuhn's notion of incommensurability as it was initially developed is characterized, as is its cause and its purported consequences.
-That is followed by an examination of Kuhn's route to the idea, and then his subsequent development after 1962.
-The sections on Feyerabend's notion of incommensurability mirror the same basic structure.
-They are followed by a brief comparison of Kuhn and Feyerabend's views on incommensurability, especially its relation to theory comparison.
+The entry is organized around the 1962 popularisations of the concept of incommensurability by Kuhn and Feyerabend and the basic ideas that influenced their developments of this concept.
+First, Kuhn’s notion of incommensurability as it was initially developed is characterized, as is its cause and its purported consequences.
+That is followed by an examination of Kuhn’s route to the idea, and then his subsequent development after 1962.
+The sections on Feyerabend’s notion of incommensurability mirror the same basic structure.
+They are followed by a brief comparison of Kuhn and Feyerabend’s views on incommensurability, especially its relation to theory comparison.

 Kuhn’s notion of incommensurability in The Structure of Scientific Revolutions misleadingly appeared to imply that science was somehow irrational, and consequently it faced many challenges and caused many confusions.
 This led to many clarifications, and eventually to a substantial redevelopment of a more precise and restricted version of it over the following decades.
 Kuhn initially used the term holistically to capture methodological, observational and conceptual disparities between successive scientific paradigms that he had encountered in his historical investigations into the development of the natural sciences (Kuhn 1962, 148–150).
 Later, he refined the idea arguing that incommensurability is due to differences in the taxonomic structures of successive scientific theories and neighbouring contemporaneous sub-disciplines.
 Kuhn’s developing notion of incommensurability has received much attention, and it continues to provoke plenty of controversy (cf. Bird 2007, Demir 2008, Moreno 2009, Psillos 2008, and Soler, Sankey and Hoyningen-Huene 2008).